UCL School of Management

 Coding as a tool for problem-solving

 Coding is also a key skill I picked up throughout the programme.
-However, I greatly enjoyed that as the programme went on, the coding served primarily as a tool for problem-solving rather than as a subject to be examined in a test.
-Because of the open-source nature of Python and R, I was able to accomplish many complex tasks using the coding languages that I learned on campus, from data gathering through to the visualisation of my results, which would otherwise only be possible in a corporate setting with licensed tools.
+However, I greatly enjoyed that, as the programme went on, the coding served primarily as a tool for problem-solving rather than as a subject to be examined in a test.
+Because of the open-source nature of Python and R, I was able to accomplish many complex tasks using the coding languages that I learned on campus, from data gathering to the visualisation of my results, which would otherwise only be possible in a corporate setting with licensed tools.

 Ruoyu at an MSc Business Analytics student gathering with the Programme Director and Programme Administrator.